 We decided to clear up any confusion with an insight into the differences between the two.

-This is a commonly asked question by those looking to secure quick car finance and the answer is relatively straightforward.
+This is a commonly asked question by those looking to secure electric car finance and the answer is relatively straightforward.

 A hybrid, often referred to as a PHEV or HEV, operates using both fuel and electricity.
 The electricity is stored as energy in a battery that the car then utilises.
 When not using the battery, it instead uses the fuel-powered engine just like any other car.
 Depending on the type of hybrid owned, the car can either be plugged in to charge the battery, or it will charge the battery itself through energy regeneration brought on by applying the brakes or cruising.